TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 4/Mark 4.24.md

 ---

-And he said unto them, Take heed what ye hear: with what measure ye mete it shall be measured unto you; and more shall be given unto you.
+He said to them, "Take heed what you hear.
+With whatever measure you measure, it will be measured to you, and more will be given to you who hear.